 I wake early in the morning and, after a quick breakfast, pack up all my gear and walk to the bottom of the lower Palisade Lake.
 From the outlet, I step off the trail and wander over to a steep wall northeast of the lake.
 Somewhere far above, currently hidden from view, is my next destination: Cirque Pass.
 After glancing across the face of the wall, I pick a route and begin scrambling up talus near a small creek bubbling over the cliffs.
 At first, the climb is simple class-II terrain: I need my hands to maintain balance, but not to pull myself over large boulders.
 However, I misjudged the talus and am soon faced with a few class-III problems.
 I don’t mind the challenge; it’s fun to do a little climbing in the morning!

-I climb higher and higher and soon reach a lovely bench with several small tarns scattered amongst the talus.
+I climb higher and higher and soon reach a lovely bench with several small tarns scattered among the talus.
 The Palisade Lakes glisten in the morning light far below.
 Although the view reminds me of how far I’ve already traveled, a glance uphill reveals that the climb has only begun though the steepest terrain is now behind me.

 I wind between the tarns, striding up granite ramps toward the Palisades looming in front of me.
 Roper calls this terrain “easy,” and I’m reminded that he is referring to technical difficulty, not physical effort required to ascend.
 I agree with his assessment: I have no difficulty finding stable places for my feet as I trek toward Cirque Pass, but I’m pretty worn out by the time I arrive at the saddle.
 I pause for a few minutes to catch my breath and also to admire the view in front of me.
 A large lake, completely encircled by granite slabs and talus, fills the valley below.
 It’s a beautiful vista, one that most hikers never take the time to see since it is far from the JMT.
 That being said, I spot a few people camped near the bottom of the lake; even the cross-country routes through the Sierra Nevada are popular.